Risk and Crisis Management

 Commitment

-To efficiently manage all material risks, including ESG risks, and instill a risk culture throughout the Bank to support its resiliency to crises and to achieve sustainable growth
+To effectively manage all material risks, including ESG risks, and instill a risk culture throughout the Bank to support its resiliency to crises and to achieve sustainable growth.

 Materiality